taotnpwaft/metadata/DISCORD_RULES.md

 * Avoid sending the same message multiple times within the span of a few minutes.
 This rule includes emoticon spam and letter spam!

 * No witch-hunting!
 Please do not publicly call out people and/or harass them for their misbehavior!
-If you catch another member breaking the rules, don't take it into your hands, report them privatelty to the Discord server owner @gbowne1 and/or Administrators.
+If you catch another member breaking the rules, don't take it into your hands, report them privately to the Discord server owner @gbowne1 and/or Administrators.

 * Just because it's not specifically listed here doesn't mean it's allowed, avoid any drama and negativity for the sake of the community.